 Address: 2220 Barton Springs Road, Austin, TX 78746

 While we’re on the subject, there are beautiful botanical gardens within Zilker Park that make for a tranquil escape even from the rest of the park.
-The Zilker Botanical Garden is 31 acres in size and located in the west of the park, along the Colorado River.
+The Zilker Botanical Garden is 31 acres in size and located west of the park, along the Colorado River.

 The gardens consist of multiple independently maintained gardens connected by lovely trails.
 One favorite is the Taniguchi Oriental Garden, a Japanese-themed section with exotic plants and a koi pond.
 Built by hand by a Japanese immigrant, Isamu Taniguchi, the ponds were constructed in the Japanese tradition to resemble a letter or word – in this case, they spell “Austin.”